Deep-Spark/DeepSparkHub/cv/classification/inceptionv3/mindspore/README.md

 # InceptionV3

 ## Model description
-Inception-v3 is a convolutional neural network architecture from the Inception family that makes several improvements including using Label Smoothing, Factorized 7 x 7 convolutions, and the use of an auxiliary classifer to propagate label information lower down the network (along with the use of batch normalization for layers in the sidehead).
+InceptionV3 is a convolutional neural network architecture from the Inception family that makes several improvements including using Label Smoothing, Factorized 7 x 7 convolutions, and the use of an auxiliary classifier to propagate label information lower down the network (along with the use of batch normalization for layers in the sidehead).

-## Step 1: Installing
+## Step 1: Installation

 ```bash
 yum install -y mesa-libGL